travis-ci/docs-travis-ci-com/user/private-dependencies-bb.md

 | **[API token](#api-token)**   | HTTPS    | `https://…`           | all repos user has access to | token can be encrypted              |

 You can use a [dedicated CI user account](#dedicated-user-account) for all but the deploy key approach.
-This allows you to limit access to a well defined list of repositories, and make sure that access is read only.
+This allows you to limit access to a well-defined list of repositories, and make sure that access is read-only.

 ## Deploy Key